MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-sqlserver-design.md

 1. Set the network name of your availability group listener to only register a single active IP address in DNS.
 2. Configure the cluster to use a low TTL value for the registered DNS record.

-These settings allow, when fail over to a node in a different subnet, for quicker recovery and resolution of the cluster name with the new IP address.
+These settings allow, when failover to a node in a different subnet, for quicker recovery and resolution of the cluster name with the new IP address.

 Run the following PowerShell query on any one of the SQL nodes to modify its settings.